Cord Blood Banking: Should we bank it for our baby?

 Should we do cord blood banking?
 This is a question we often hear from parents-to-be.
 The private cord blood banks can get quite persistent and have tie-ups with OB-Gyn practice of most hospitals in India.
 It is expensive, so due thought needs to go into deciding if it is suitable, and if it is even necessary to do cord blood banking.
 Often times, emotions can come in the way of better judgement many times especially when it comes to the matter of children.

-"the nestery" presents a detailed, unbiased look at "Cord blood banking" and stem cell therapy and helps you decide if it is needed for your family.
+"The Nestery presents a detailed, unbiased look at "Cord blood banking" and stem cell therapy to help you decide if it is needed for your family.

 What are stem cells?

 Stem cells are the building blocks of life.
 In order for a cell to be classified as a stem cell.
 It needs to be able to do two things.

 - It needs to be able to multiply into more stem cells.